Muhammad Amin Asiyalav: Civil war

 This led to an even more complex situation, as the Ottomans now recognized two different rulers of Circassia.
 Each one boasted about his own recognition, resulting in rising tensions.
 Although Zaneqo was completely loyal to the Sultan, Amin was only loyal in name, and continued to obey Imam Shamil, rather than the Sultan.

+In 1855, Muhammad Amin forced the Bzhedug nobles to take an oath renouncing their rights.
+Subsequently, many princes and nobles were robbed by the Bzhedug people, and some were killed.

 In March 1855, near the river of Shebzh, the first battle between Muhammad Amin and Seferbiy Zaneqo took place.
 In May 1856 another battle took place on the banks of the Sup River.
 In January 1857, the followers of Amin and Zaneqo fought again near Tuapse, and both sides suffered casualties.

 In May 1857, Muhammad Amin returned to Istanbul.
 He was then arrested at the request of the Russian ambassador and exiled to Damascus.
 In September 1857, he escaped and returned to Circassia.
 He made some final efforts to establish authority, but failed.
 Russian-backed opposition leaders managed to remove Amin from power.
-Naib's army, the Murtaziqs, tried to gain power, but were defeated by the Abdzakh opposition.
-The Russian military, making use of the turmoil, quickly annexed the Abdzakh region, but did not keep any of the promises given to the Abdzakh opposition leaders.
-After the annexation of the region, most Abdzakh Circassians were forced to a death march in the winter as part of the Circassian genocide.
+Naib's army, the Murtaziqs, tried to gain power, but were defeated by the Abzakh opposition.
+The Russian military, making use of the turmoil, quickly annexed the Abzakh region, but did not keep any of the promises given to the Abzakh opposition leaders.
+After the annexation of the region, most Abzakh Circassians were forced to a death march in the winter as part of the Circassian genocide.

 Surrender

-In 1859, after Imam Shamil surrendered, Muhammad Amin, who now lost all control, was preassured by Russia to officially surrender, and was offered a lifelong wage as long as he surrenders.
+In 1859, after Imam Shamil surrendered, Muhammad Amin, who now lost all control, was pressured by Russia to officially surrender, and was offered a lifelong wage as long as he surrenders.
 Amin, who now had no power or allies left, went to a Russian military camp and declared his surrender and moved to Turkey.
 Seferbiy Zaneqo, however, could not make use of this to increase his authority, as he lost the support of the Ottomans and died a year later from wounds received in battle.

 Death

-Muhammad Amin Asiyalav died in 1901 in Bursa, Ottoman Empire due to natural causes.
+Some Circassian groups regarded him as a traitor, seeing him as the cause of the civil war.
+After the Circassians were exiled to the Ottoman Empire, many searched for him in villages with the intention of killing him.
+However, he managed to remain in hiding and eventually died of natural causes in Bursa in 1901.